eurisko-us/eurisko-us.github.io/_pages/courses-2021-22.md

 </ul></font>

 <br><br><b>Assignments</b><br><br>
-    Note: If an assignment does not have a link, then it was written on the board, and it can be found in the "Board Pictures" photo album (on this page, above) in your respective grade level.
+    Note: If an assignment does not have a link, then it was written on the board, and it can be found in the "Board Pictures" photo album in your respective grade level (on this page, above).

 <br><br>